imJiawen/TemPool/README.md

 ## Quick Start

-To quickly run the proposed model, please execute the Shell script:
+Please execute the Shell script to run the backbone model with the proposed pooling layers:

 ```bash
 bash run.sh